MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization

-To complement the automatic benchmark results, we conducted a human evaluation designed to assess both the interpretability and controllability of \textbf{MA-SAPO}’s optimization process.
-This evaluation focused on two complementary hypotheses: (H1) that multi-agent reasoning produces higher-quality reasoning than a single-agent baseline, and (H2) that \textbf{MA-SAPO} preserves the semantic direction and intent of the original prompts during optimization.
+This appendix provides the full details of the human evaluation summarized in Section~\ref{sec:human-eval}.
+The evaluation focused on two complementary hypotheses: (H1) that multi-agent reasoning produces higher-quality reasoning than a single-agent baseline, and (H2) that \textbf{MA-SAPO} preserves the semantic direction and intent of the original prompts during optimization.

-All evaluations were conducted by 14 independent human annotators (mean age = 29.1, SD = 3.4), who were either data scientists, AI engineers, or graduate students majoring in data science or related fields.
+All evaluations were conducted by 17 independent human annotators (mean age = 29.1, SD = 3.4), who were either data scientists, AI engineers, or graduate students majoring in data science or related fields.
 Each annotator was familiar with language model evaluation and prompt optimization procedures.
 The evaluation employed a 5-point Likert scale for reasoning quality (H1) and a 4-point scale for directional consistency (H2).
-The following subsections describe the evaluation setup and results.

-\subsubsection{Evaluating Multi-Agent Reasoning Quality (H1)}
+\subsection{Evaluating multi-agent reasoning quality (H1)}

 To assess whether \textbf{MA-SAPO} enhances reasoning quality, we randomly sampled 30 reasoning cases from the \textit{HelpSteer1} training set.
-Each case included two reasoning outputs: one generated by a single-agent baseline and one by \textbf{MA-SAPO}’s multi-agent reasoning pipeline, resulting in 60 reasoning outputs in total.
-These outputs were independently evaluated by 14 human annotators, yielding 840 individual evaluations (30 cases $\times$ 2 outputs $\times$ 14 annotators).
+Each case included two reasoning outputs: one generated by a single-agent baseline and one by \textbf{MA-SAPO}'s multi-agent reasoning pipeline, resulting in 60 reasoning outputs in total.
+These outputs were independently evaluated by 17 human annotators, yielding 1020 individual evaluations (30 cases $\times$ 2 outputs $\times$ 17 annotators).
 Each output was rated along three qualitative dimensions:

 \begin{itemize} \item \textbf{Usefulness:} How useful the response is in addressing the prompt. \item \textbf{Accuracy:} How factually correct the reasoning content is. \item \textbf{Consistency:} How coherent and logically structured the writing is. \end{itemize}